salehshahverdiyev/vite-react-ts-app01/README.md

 # vite-react-ts-app01
-created with vite react-ts template.
+created with vite react-ts template.it is my first trying.